aludmila-gdev/meow_status/devex-backstage/docs/index.md

-# 🏗️ Project Name
+# 📘 Tech Foundations Hub

-📌 Brief description of the project, its purpose, and context.
+📌 A centralized documentation and tooling platform for foundational engineering practices.

 ## 📜 Table of Contents